zarf-dev/proposals/0051-v1beta1-schema/README.md

 ### Removing ZarfInitConfig

-This proposal initially removed `ZarfInitConfig` because the Kind mainly functioned to identify components with special behavior and this is now handled by [Zarf Services](#zarf-services).
-However, the kind remains useful as a method of way to describe the package's purpose, allowing init packages without services, and for preventing services in ordinary packages.
+This proposal initially removed `ZarfInitConfig` because [Zarf Services](#zarf-services) would identify components with special behavior.
+However, the kind remains useful to identify the package's purpose, permits init packages without services, and prevents services in ordinary packages.